irudnyts/irudnyts.github.io/about.md

 ### Summer schools

 * International Summer School of the Swiss Association of Actuaries <br />
+Insurance Analytics, a Primer <br />
+(the winner of Pricing Game)
+*University of Lausanne*, 2018

+* International Summer School of the Swiss Association of Actuaries <br />
 Insurance Management: Trends, Challenges and Solutions <br />
 *University of Lausanne*, 2017